ryanburd/QC_Sim/README.md

 ## Tutorial

-An tutorial of the QPU simulator can be found in tutorial.py, along with the circuit diagram, tutorial_diagram.png, and the results histogram, tutorial_hist.png.
+A tutorial of the QPU simulator can be found in tutorial.py, along with the circuit diagram, tutorial_diagram.png, and the results histogram, tutorial_hist.png.
 The script is also provided below:

 ```py
 # Import the QPU simulator which creates the quantum circuit and contains all gate operations.
 Import matplotlib for making a histogram of the results.